 - A. Students included in any one of the following categories are required to take the Accuplacer prior to registering for classes: - 1.
-All students who have no previously attended college, and do not have appropriate ACT/SAT/GED/COMPASS/ASSET scores.
-Scores may not be more that three years old. - 2.
-All entering students who register for four or more credit hours of courses per semester where appropriate placement scores are not required. - 3.
-Transfer students who have not successfully completed a college level English, Math, and/or Reading with a "C" or higher. - 4.
-If successful completion of a college level English, Reading, or Math course at a regionally accredited institution cannot be verified with a transcript, faxed transcript, or a student grade report at registration, then the student is required to take the Accuplace.
-(Unofficial transcripts or reports are only used for registration purposes.
+All students who have not previously attended college and do not have appropriate ACT, SAT, GED, or COMPASS scores.
+Scores may not be more than three (3) years old. - 2.
+Transfer students who have not successfully completed a college-level English, reading, and/or math course with a "C" or higher. - 3.
+If successful completion of a college-level English, reading, or math course at a regionally accredited institution cannot be verified with a transcript, faxed transcript, or student grade report at registration, then the student is required to take the Accuplacer.
+(Unofficial transcripts or reports are used for registration purposes only.
 All official transcripts must be received before the end of the first term of enrollment.)